Read about the Philips CPAP Recall Read More

 Medical professionals are also concerned about the number of Americans who rely on over-the-counter drugs to help them sleep.
 Medications, like Benadryl and Tylenol PM containing diphenhydramine, may seem harmless but can have a strong effect on the body.
 These drugs decrease brain function making it difficult to stay alert.

 Non-prescription these types of medications can affect learning and memory in the long term and can be especially dangerous for seniors.
 For example, research by the Journal of the American Medical Association has found a strong link in regular use of these drugs and dementia.
+Additionally, sleep eating is a complex sleep-related behavior associated with the use of sedative-hypnotic medications, where individuals may eat without recollection.

 Watch this video to learn more about the safety concerns related to over-the-counter sleep aids.